 A schnauzer is a German dog breed with a bearded snout.
 This breed got its name from the German word schnauze, which means muzzle.
-A schnauzer can be easily distinguished from other breeds because of its typical beard and long fluffy eyebrows.
-However, oxidation caused by salivation, artificial coloring in dog food, diet and tear staining can leave stains on its beard and face.
+A schnauzer can be easily distinguished from other breeds because of the typical schnauzer beard and long fluffy eyebrows.
+However, oxidation caused by salivation, artificial coloring in dog food, diet, and tear staining can leave stains on his beard and face.
 This can be a cause for concern if your dog has white facial fur.
-Thankfully, there are a few things you can do to keep a Schnauzer's face white.
+Thankfully, there are a few things you can do to keep the schnauzer face white.

-A diet rich in grains and cereals can cause staining of beard.
+A diet rich in grains and cereals can cause dog beard stain.
 Give your dog a diet that has no or less amount of grains and cereals after consulting your vet (unless there's a specific reason to avoid grains, it might not be a good idea to do so as the FDA acknowledged there is a small risk of dogs developing a heart condition from grain-free foods).
-Furthermore, many commercial dog foods and treats contain artificial coloring, which can stain a Schnauzer's face.
+Furthermore, many commercial dog foods and treats contain artificial coloring, which can stain a schnauzer's face.
 Avoid giving these treats and foods to your dog.

 Water high in minerals can stain your pet's beard.
 It is easy to identify if water is causing the staining, as the whole face along with the beard will be stained and discolored.
 To avoid discoloring due to drinking water, it is best to give your dog bottled drinking water.

-The face of a schnauzer can get discolored due to proliferation of red yeast.
+The face of a schnauzer can get discolored due to a proliferation of red yeast.
 This is usually seen in dogs that suffer from excessive tearing of the eyes.
 The presence of the yeast causes the fur to get a reddish-brown tinge under the eyes.
 Consult your vet to treat this infection, as it may require medication.
 Don't give your dog medication or eye drops without first consulting your vet.